 FINTECC’s online network

-In 2017 we plan to develop an online network, to link climate technology providers and implementers with investors.
+We plan to develop an online network, to link climate technology providers and implementers with investors.
 The platform will also give policy- makers access to information on climate technology implementation.

 Why are networks important?